 Implementing our open access policy

 We’ve set out some of the key commitments and dates for further implementation milestones.
-This will be updated as work and planning progresses.
+This will continue to be updated as work progresses.

 Open access funding